Widdiful/PCE_BRAM_Manager/README.md

   * Delete will delete the selected save file, shifting other data down to make room.
 * Be sure to save your changes when you're finished.

+You can also merge multiple BRAM files into one with File > Merge Multiple
+* Select the files you wish to merge.
+* Select the save files you would like to keep.
+Ensure there is enough free space in the new file.
+* Click Merge and save the file.

 ## Transferring to and from real hardware
 I haven't seen an explaination of how this can be achieved on the internet, so I will explain here.
 * Connect your PCE to a Super SD System 3 (Super HD System 3 Pro should also work, but I haven't tested).
 Insert a Tennokoe Bank into the HuCard slot.